ezeoleaf/awesome-golang-repositories/README.md

 [Reverse-Engineering](https://github.com/mytechnotalent/Reverse-Engineering): A FREE comprehensive reverse engineering tutorial covering x86, x64, 32-bit ARM & 64-bit ARM architectures.
 [pie](https://github.com/elliotchance/pie): 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
 [manul](https://github.com/kovetskiy/manul): :smirk_cat: The madness vendoring utility for Golang programs
 [syft](https://github.com/anchore/syft): CLI tool and library for generating a Software Bill of Materials from container images and filesystems
+[ftok](https://github.com/hslam/ftok): Package ftok provides a way to generate a System V IPC key, suitable for using with msgget, semget, or shmget.